 The best places to live outside of Toronto for retirees

 If you’re looking for an excellent place to retire in Canada and spend the rest and the best of your years, the greater Toronto area has plenty of options.

-The Guildwood neighbourhood in Scarborough has loads of bungalows for one-storey living, good healthcare facilities, outdoor parks, and a friendly village feel.
+The Guildwood neighborhood in Scarborough has loads of bungalows for one-story living, good healthcare facilities, outdoor parks, and a friendly village feel.
 It’s quiet without being too quiet.

 Nuffield Drive is a particularly beautiful wide, green drive with some stunning properties.

 When driving becomes too much, public transport connections are good to get into downtown Toronto and Scarborough.
 This area does have a community of elderly citizens, so you’ll be in good company.

 North of Toronto, you’ll find the Cricket Club area.
 Of course, there is a great cricket club area as well as tennis, parks, skating, swimming, curling, and more.